-A few states also require your organization to have a registered agent with a valid mailing address within the state in order to register.
+A few states also require your organization to have a registered agent with a valid mailing address within the state in order to register to fundraise.

 Your organization will receive a letter from each state that approves the registration application.
 If the application is lacking in some way, the state will send a letter requesting additional information or documentation.

 Some states require a registered organization to include a specific disclosure regarding its registration with all solicitations for charitable contributions.
 Smaller organizations without dedicated staff typically outsource registration and renewal.

 Overall, remember that your organization needs to register in a state if it solicits charitable contributions in that state.
 Whether you ask for money by email, over the phone, by mail, in person, through a website or through a fundraising event, these are all considered soliciting charitable contributions.

 If you’re unsure if your organization should register with a particular state, reach out to Caritas Registration, LLC at [email protected] or by calling (480) 428-3392 today and we’ll help you determine what steps, if any, you need to take to get into compliance.

 - The states that do not require a charity to register to solicit are Nevada, Idaho, Montana, Wyoming, South Dakota, Nebraska, Iowa, Indiana, Texas (unless raising funds for veterans or public safety), Vermont, and Arizona (unless raising funds for veterans).

 - Additionally, none of the U.S. territories have such a law.

 - States that require a registered agent with a local mailing address within their state include Michigan and North Dakota.
 The District of Columbia also requires it.

 - Some states allow the Secretary of State or a key officer to be named.